Instructional Model Recommendations During the COVID-19 Pandemic

 Answers to Frequently Asked Questions

-No. These recommendations from the Departments of Health (DOH) and Education (PDE) are intended to provide an additional tool for school entities to use when making local decisions, which will also require school leaders to consider numerous local factors, including size of the school entity, classroom size, school resources, proportion of staff and students with special needs and underlying health conditions, and the ability to accommodate remote learning with equal access for all students.
+No. These recommendations from the Departments of Health (DOH) and Education (PDE) are intended to provide additional guidance for school entities to use when making local decisions about the second semester, which will also require school leaders to consider numerous local factors, including size of the school entity, classroom size, school resources, proportion of staff and students with special needs and underlying health conditions, and the ability to accommodate remote learning with equal access for all students.

 These recommendations apply to all non-residential Pre-K to 12 schools.
 This includes: public K-12 schools, brick and mortar and cyber charter schools, private and parochial schools, career and technical centers (CTCs), and intermediate units (IUs).

 How will school entities know whether there is low, moderate, or substantial community transmission in their county?